CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 2.1.2.sec=the Second Lien Obligations may be modified in accordance with their terms, and their aggregate amount increased or Refinanced, without notice to or consent by any First Lien Claimholder, provided that the holders of any Refinancing Indebtedness (or their agent) bind themselves in a writing addressed to First Lien Claimholders to the terms of this Agreement.

-2.1.90.sec=However, no such modification may alter or otherwise affect sections 1.1, “Seniority of Liens Securing First Lien Obligations,” or 1.8, “Prohibition on Contesting Liens; No Marshaling.”
+2.1.90.sec=However, no such modification may alter or otherwise affect sections 1.1, “Seniority of Liens Securing First Lien Obligations,&rdquo; or 1.8, “Prohibition on Contesting Liens; No Marshaling.&rdquo;

 2.1.=[02/Bit/Ssec_02]

 2.2.Ti=MODIFICATIONS REQUIRING CONSENT

-2.2.0.sec=Notwithstanding the preceding section 2.1, [and except as otherwise permitted as DIP Financing provided by the First Lien Lenders and deemed consented to by the Second Lien Lenders pursuant to section 6.1, “Use of Cash Collateral and DIP Financing,”] Second Lien Agent must consent to any modification to or Refinancing of the First Lien Obligations, and First Lien Agent must consent to any modification to or Refinancing of the Second Lien Obligations, that:
+2.2.0.sec=Notwithstanding the preceding section 2.1, [and except as otherwise permitted as DIP Financing provided by the First Lien Lenders and deemed consented to by the Second Lien Lenders pursuant to section 6.1, “Use of Cash Collateral and DIP Financing,&rdquo;] Second Lien Agent must consent to any modification to or Refinancing of the First Lien Obligations, and First Lien Agent must consent to any modification to or Refinancing of the Second Lien Obligations, that:

 2.2.1.0.sec=increases the aggregate principal amount of loans, letters of credit, bankers acceptances, bonds, debentures, notes, or similar instruments or other similar extensions of credit [(but excluding obligations under Hedge Agreements or Cash Management Agreements) [and, for Second Lien Obligations, any increase resulting from payment of interest in kind permitted under the Second Lien Credit Agreement as in effect on the date hereof ]] or commitments therefor beyond